WMD-group/WMD-group.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 show_in_nav: false
-title: Navigating Materials Space with Computers
+title: Computer-Accelerated Design of Functional Materials
 ---

-We are an academic group at [Imperial College London](https://www.imperial.ac.uk/materials) focused on the design and optimisation of advanced materials using high-performance computing.
-Our research on computational materials chemistry combines quantum mechanics with data-driven machine learning at the atomic scale and multi-scale modelling approaches.
-The group is led by [Professor Aron Walsh](http://www.imperial.ac.uk/people/a.walsh) in the [Thomas Young Centre for the Theory & Simulation of Molecules & Materials](https://thomasyoungcentre.org) and the [Centre for Processable Electronics](https://www.imperial.ac.uk/processable-electronics).
+We are a research group at [Imperial College London](https://www.imperial.ac.uk/materials) working at the intersection of quantum chemistry, machine learning, and materials science.
+We use high-performance computing to design and optimise materials from first principles to function.
+Our work spans atomistic simulations, data-driven modelling, and multi-scale theory.
+The group is led by [Professor Aron Walsh](http://www.imperial.ac.uk/people/a.walsh) and is part of the [Thomas Young Centre](https://thomasyoungcentre.org) and the [Centre for Processable Electronics](https://www.imperial.ac.uk/processable-electronics).

 <p align="center" width="100%">
     <img width="58%" src="/images/chemnav.jpg">